Leadership

 Prior to joining Renaissance, John served as Vice President of Human Resources for 18 years at Aon, where he most recently led human resources support for the firm’s innovation portfolio in the New Ventures Group to deliver new sources of value for clients globally.
 This included the integration of CoverWallet, the leading digital insurance platform for small and medium-sized businesses in the U.S. Additionally, he led human resources for Aon’s global Data & Analytics Services and Affinity businesses.

-As Vice President of Member Success, Seth Merkin-Morokoff is responsible for developing strategy for Renaissance’s regional Member Success teams and supports the successful execution of those initiatives, ensuring that our regional teams engender product utilization and premium aggregation among our member agencies.
+As Senior Vice President, Growth Advisory Services, Seth Merkin Morokoff is responsible for developing strategy for Renaissance’s regional Growth Advisory teams and supports the successful execution of initiatives that help Renaissance member agencies grow their businesses.

-Seth has been instrumental in developing tools and processes that allow our members to recognize the quantifiable value they achieve by partnering with Renaissance and enables our regional teams to proactively engage members to leverage our full suite of member benefits.
+Previously serving as Senior Vice President, Member Success, Seth has been instrumental in developing tools and processes that allow our members to recognize the quantifiable value they achieve by partnering with Renaissance and enables our regional teams to proactively engage members to leverage our full suite of member benefits .

 Oscar Miniet

-With nearly three decades of experience in the Florida insurance market, Oscar has served in leadership roles including six years as Senior Vice President for Brown & Brown Insurance, and 12 years as Chief Information Officer & Senior Vice President/Transportation for the former HBA Insurance Group.
+With nearly three decades of experience in the Southeast insurance market, Oscar has held senior leadership roles including six years as Senior Vice President at Brown & Brown Insurance and 12 years as Chief Information Officer and Senior Vice President/Transportation at the former HBA Insurance Group.
+His combination of commercial leadership, operational discipline, and market insight continues to be a powerful asset to Renaissance and its partners.

 Ujjval Patel

-Ujjval’s efforts have streamlined Renaissance’s technology suite while improving efficiency and continually ensures that our platforms exceed industry standards for the security of customer data.
+Ujjval’s leadership has resulted in streamlining Renaissance’s technology suite while improving efficiency and continually ensures that our platforms exceed industry standards for the security of customer data.

 Before joining Renaissance, Ujjval served as Director, Consulting & Solutions at Boston-based insurance technology startup Hi Marley.
 Previously, he served as the leader for Synchrony’s Emerging Technology Center and data engineering teams; Vice President of Strategy for ACORD; and Vice President of Strategy and Enterprise Solutions at Marsh.